 Claudio J. DiPaolo, Chair of Rawle & Henderson’s Workers’ Compensation Section, has practiced insurance defense litigation for nearly 20 years, with a concentration in workers’ compensation matters.
 He has defended workers’ compensation matters on behalf of self-insured corporations, insurance carriers, third party administrators and various political entities.
 He has also handled a wide variety of matters, including employment, commercial motor vehicle, products liability, premises liability, insurance coverage, errors & omissions, and medical malpractice.

-Mr. DiPaolo was selected as a Pennsylvania Super Lawyer in 2015 by Law & Politics and the publishers of Philadelphia Magazine.
+Mr. DiPaolo was selected as a Pennsylvania Super Lawyer in 2015 and 2016 by Law & Politics and the publishers of Philadelphia Magazine.
 Only the top 5% of the lawyers in Pennsylvania are chosen annually for this honor.

 Mr. DiPaolo began his career with an appointment to the Pennsylvania Department of Labor and Industry as an opinion writer, where he drafted hundreds of administrative law decisions involving adjudicated workers’ compensation matters and assisted in the editing of Pennsylvania Workers' Compensation: Law and Practice.
 He has made presentations to clients throughout the country on various workers’ compensation topics including the interplay between workers’ compensation and other laws and its effects on business enterprises.
 Mr. DiPaolo has counseled clients regarding compliance with federal, state, and local laws, and preventing workers’ compensation liability for workplace injuries.
 He has been successful in recovering workers’ compensation costs for clients through subrogation, errors & omissions, special fund reimbursements, and various other statutory credits.